/ Brand Kit

 Vela Labs

 A distinct visual language for experimental work and internal tools.
-Labs uses an emerald crystal mark and the emerald → orange diagonal gradient on its product icons — the only place this two-hue blend is approved.
+Labs uses an green crystal mark and the green → orange diagonal gradient on its product icons — the only place this two-hue blend is approved.
 Labs borrows the navy atmosphere from the main brand, but speaks with a brighter, more playful voice on top of it.

 Vela Labs · crystal